lunardao/dao/README.md

 ### Investment Flow

-*In examples we will use place holders X, Y & Z for supported projects and Tx, Ty & Tz for their tokens.*
+*Note: We use place holders X for the supported project and Tx for their token.*

 Project X is proposed to be financially supported by LunarDAO in exhcange for # of Tx tokens or any other value to the lunarpunk ecosystem.
 After a community discussion and research an [investment LIP](https://wiki.lunardao.net/lip-0001.html#lip-categories--types) is submitted.
 In this LIP must be clearly defined:

 ```yaml
 1. Name of the project